restimel/dependencyWatcher/doc/configuration.md

 Configuration defines what files or folder to parse, how to parse them and how then should be displayed.

+You can read the [files analyze workflow](technical.md#workflow) to understand how these parameters are used.

 * **name** _(string)_: The name of what is parsed inside this configuration.
 This name will be displayed in the GUI to choose among all configuration available.

   example:
   ```json
   "name": "Front-end - charts"
   ```

 * **rootFolders** _(string[])_: The path of root directories which contains all files you want to parse.
 Path must be absolute or relative to where Dependency Watcher is running.

   example:
   ```json
   "rootFolders": ["scripts/", "modules/"]
   ```

 * **fileFilter** _([List])_: Parse only files which match all given rules.

   example:
   ```json
   "fileFilter": {